USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 SA is used to generate the surf zone and open ocean file that is a required input for utilizing marine emissions and chemistry in CMAQ.
 This file is discussed later in this chapter under the [OCEAN_1: Sea spray mask](#ocean_1) section.

+**Python tool for adding DMS and CHLO in the OCEAN file** An ocean mask file (OCEAN) containing OPEN (open ocean) and SURF (surf zone) is needed for sea spray emissions module in CMAQ.
+CB6r5m_ae7_aq includes halogen and DMS chemistry which requires two additional parameters in the OCEAN file: DMS (DMS concentrations in seawater) and CHLO (monthly climatological chl-a concentration from MODIS).
+A Python based tool has been developed for adding DMS and CHLO to the OCEAN file (PYTOOLS/dmschlo/CMAQ_DMS_ChlorA_Plot.ipynb).
+CB6r5_ae7_aq includes DMS chemistry and also needs DMS in the OCEAN file.
+Other chemical mechanisms do not need DMS or CHLO.

 Additional information on processing data for CMAQ inputs is provided in [Appendix C](Appendix/CMAQ_UG_appendixC_spatial_data.md).

 <a id=inputs></a>